A Place Of Hope And Healing

 After researching options, the ASA decided in 1974 to establish a separate, freestanding non-profit organization pending full support of all Arkansas’ 75 county sheriffs.
 Supporters then traveled to meet with sheriffs, earning approval.
 Finally, in late 1975, the founders presented an incorporation document with signatures of all 75 sheriffs to the ASA.
 This was the first and only document of its kind.
 The Arkansas Sheriffs’ Youth Ranches was founded.

-The same enthusiasm and passion which established the Ranch more than 40 years ago continues to spread.
+The same enthusiasm and passion which established the Ranch nearly 50 years ago continues to spread.
 Whether hosting a golf tournament, recording a PSA, or speaking to local groups, Arkansas county sheriffs support the Ranch.
 Our sheriffs make this state a better place to call home for youth.
 Check out Sheriffs in Action on our News Page to learn more about current efforts.

 NOTICE OF NONDISCRIMINATION